 If you’re out and about during a rainstorm, you might also notice that Wi-Fi hotspots around a city may weaken during storms.

-In most cases, a rainy day or a soft winter snowfall will not affect your internet.
+In most cases, light rain or a soft winter snowfall will not significantly affect your internet.
 Sometimes, slow internet on stormy days is caused by higher internet traffic than usual rather than the weather itself.
 Admit it—when the weather is bad, you don’t want to go running outside, play ball, or go clubbing.
 You want to stay home and cuddle up on the couch.
 You’re at home bingeing Schitt’s Creek, and so are most of your neighbors.
 That can cause serious internet slowing.

 But there are times when weather can cause internet problems.
 Satellite internet, TV, and cell phone signals can go down during heavy rainstorms.
 Sometimes other atmospheric events can also cause a spotty internet connection.
 And, of course, if you’re in the middle of a severe weather event like a hurricane, a tornado, or a blizzard, weather could definitely affect your internet connection.

 If it’s stormy outside and your internet is spotty, try the following:

 - Minimize the number of devices connected to the internet.

 - Move closer to your modem/router.

 - Power cycle your modem by turning it off for one minute and then turning it back on.

 - Occasionally, storms can cause high humidity inside your house, which can weaken indoor Wi-Fi signals.
 If you live in a humid area and get a lot of rain storms, a dehumidifier might help.